Who & Where: 誰, どなた, どちら, どいつ, & どこ

 Excuse me, but could I ask your name?

 どちら様, nevertheless, plays an important role in “who” questions in respectful speech.
-This is because of how it is nuanced towards asking for affiliation and not just one’s personal name.
+This is because of how it is also nuanced towards asking for affiliation and not just someone’s personal name.

 Who is that person over there (from)?